k21971/EvilHack/doc/evilhack-changelog.md

 - Covetous monsters will equip wearable items that they target
 - Allow Infidel quest leader to demand the quest artifact
 - Neothelids
+- Fix: prevent Infidel from escaping the dungeon with the Amulet of Yendor via drinking a cursed potion of gain level